frankiennamdi/customer-service/README.md

 ## Description

 This service provide a GraphQL api querying subscription data about a customer.
 This minimal product supports searching for customer subscription data and the usage details.
+One key advantage of GraphQL is strongly typed schema backed service api.

 ## Requirements